Efficient micromirror confinement of sub-TeV cosmic rays in galaxy clusters: Results

 Below this energy, magnetic micromirrors dominate CR diffusion.
-The factor involving the ratio $l_\mathrm{mm}/l_\mathrm{c}$ accounts for the scale separation between micro- and macrophysics, which we estimate to be ${\sim}10^{-12}$ in the ICM.
+The factor involving the ratio $l_\mathrm{mm}/l_\mathrm{c}$ accounts for the scale separation between micro- and macrophysics, which is ${\sim}10^{-12}$ in our fiducial ICM under the same assumptions as in Section~\ref{sec:micromirror}.

 To test this prediction, we performed numerical simulations of CR transport in the ICM (detailed in Section~\ref{sec:method}), modeling the effects of both the micromirrors (Section~\ref{sec:mathod_mmm}) and of the turbulent cascade up to~$l_{\rm c} \sim 100\,$kpc (Section~\ref{sec:mesoscales}).
 Figure~\ref{fig:result} summarizes our results by presenting the CR diffusion coefficient as a function of energy.
 The vertical light-blue bar indicates our estimate (\ref{eq:energy}) for the micro-macro transition assuming the most likely range of $\delta \in[1/3,1/2]$.
-While this estimate of the micro-macrophysics transition at TeV CR energies is numerically confirmed using synthetic turbulence, we also used magnetic fields from direct PIC and MHD simulations to validate the consistency of our numerical approach at micro- and macroscales, respectively, and capture all relevant diffusion coefficients discussed in the literature, and detailed as points~(i) to (iii) in Section~\ref{sec:mesoscales}.
+While this estimate of the micro-macrophysics transition at TeV CR energies is numerically confirmed using synthetic turbulence, we also used magnetic fields from direct PIC and MHD simulations to validate the consistency of our numerical approach at micro- and macroscales, respectively, and capture all relevant diffusion coefficients discussed in the literature, detailed as points~(i) to (iii) in Section~\ref{sec:mesoscales}.